CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

 ## Prerequisites

-The following is a list of prerquirements needed on your host system before you can succesfully run this demo setup
+The following is a list of prerequisites needed on your host system before you can succesfully run this demo setup

  - AWS Market place BIG-IP subscription confirmation: in order to be able to use the BIG-IP VE on AWS, you will need to confirm a market place subscription
    - Go to [the AWS marketplace](https://console.aws.amazon.com/marketplace/home?#/search!mpSearch/search?text=F5+BIGIP-8%3D*PAYG*) and subscribe to the proper BIG-IP VE matching your *setup.yml* parameter value